Recruiting top legal professionals is essential for your firm.

 - Name dropping: It’s great to see a candidate with a big company name on their CV, or who has worked with a leading public figure, but most of the time it ends up that this person has simply worked for the company who represents this company or person.
 Probe this to get more detail to see if any falsehoods crop up.

-- Resume and cover letter don’t match: An error-free resume paired with a messy cover letter is a clear sign of a disconnect, suggesting the candidate might have had a helping hand with their CV or got it from somewhere else.
+- CV and cover letter don’t match: An error-free CV paired with a messy cover letter is a clear sign of a disconnect, suggesting the candidate might have had a helping hand with their CV or got it from somewhere else.
 Again, ask more questions to see if the candidate can recall the details included in it.